jgorset/facebook-messenger/README.md

 end
 ```

-You can also observe when the human received your message:
+You can even register when the human received your message:

 ```ruby
 Bot.on :delivery do |delivery|